dizatech/attachment/README.md

 #### Check you're php extensions that installed gd library driver

 If you use from xampp or wamp, it's installed by default but on linux maybe not installed.
-If you want to use imagick extension, reed the document [here](https://laravel-mediable.readthedocs.io/en/latest/variants.html)
+If you want to use imagick extension, read the document [here](https://laravel-mediable.readthedocs.io/en/latest/variants.html)

 #### Use components in blade pages